trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 ##### `rewrite` vs `return`

-Generally there are two ways of implementing redirects in NGINX with: `rewrite` and `return`.
+Generally there are two ways of implementing redirects in NGINX:

+- with `rewrite`
+- and `return`

 These directives (comes from the `ngx_http_rewrite_module`) are very useful but (from the NGINX documentation) the only 100% safe things which may be done inside if in a location context are: